campbellelinker/campbelllinker/README.md

 This site was made following the minimal mistakes guide for creating a github pages website.
 Minimal mistakes is a jekyll theme.
 You can reference this website: https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/ as a guide for how to add certain features.

+## Descriptions of the directories
+Directories are the little folders contained in this repository.

+## _assets
+This directory holds web content like images or files.

+## _data
+This directory has one document, **_navigation.yml** which controls what pages are displayed in the top navigation bar.
+If you want to add a new page, follow the outline of the others in this document.
+They'll connect to the .md pages in the _pages directory by using the permalink.